jjmontesl/cubesviewer/README.md

 * Supports dimension hierarchies and date filtering.
 * Several charts and diagrams can be created.
 * View management, cloning, saving and sharing.
 * User Interface allows for multiple views on-screen.
 * Multiple modes: explore, data series, chart, facts.
 * Undo / Redo.
 * Multi-user.
-* Shared wiki notes system to annotate cubes and views.
 * Views can be embedded in other web sites.
 * Modular and extensible.